works123/retail_analytics_sellers_reward_system/README.md

 ### Deliverables
 - Dynamic dashboard - Dashboard where a user can interact with the data.
 - Power Point presentation to Zimla management
-  - your slide should contain a recommendation on what reward system can be used improve sellers' performance
+  - your slide should contain a recommendation on what reward system can be used to improve sellers' performance
 - A local database system
 - Jupyter Notebook containing model implementation